julienfroidefond/bookmarks-cms/README.md

 # Roadmap

-- [] moving to a model with a hierarchical system of directories (exit tag categories; but ok with tags)
+- [] moving to a model with a hierarchical system of directories (exit tag categories and isExpanded; but ok with tags)